 This adventure started with the material.
 In one of our many fabric hunts we stumbled across something very different, almost alien.
 Nonwoven Dyneema - insanely lightweight, fully waterproof and many times stronger than steel.

 When we encountered the elegantly pared back nonwoven Dyneema packs of Hyperlite Mountain Gear

+It's important to note that while Dyneema is incredibly tough and can be used to make body armor, we are using it to make an incredibly lightweight bag.
+They are durable but not indestructible.
 If we made them weigh as much as your old rucksack they'd likely stop bullets, but this is a featherweight bag.
-For it's weight class it's as tough as it gets, but due to it's extreme thinness it is subject to day-to-day wear and tear.
+For its weight class it's as tough as it gets, but due to its extreme thinness it is subject to day-to-day wear and tear.